runv/MPR1/README.md

 1) I you are having issues with web sites using the LocalStorage feature on Windows with IE. When accessing app with the F12 Developer Tools open, a SCRIPT5: Access is denied message appeares on the console.
 The cause is a problem with the settings on the C:\Users\username\Appdata\LocalLow folder in your user profile.
 Each folder on your computer has an integrity setting.
 More information about the purpose of this setting is here: http://msdn.microsoft.com/en-us/library/bb625964.aspx
 The integrity setting on the AppData\LocalLow folder (and its subfolders) in each user's profile is supposed to be set to "Low" (hence the name).
-In case of problems, chekc the integrity level is set correctly on this folder.
+In case of problems, check the integrity level is set correctly on this folder.
 To rectify the problem, run the following command in a command prompt window: icacls %userprofile%\Appdata\LocalLow /t /setintegritylevel (OI)(CI)L

 2) If you are testing this on a local HTML file, i.e. a file:/// URL, then try to run it with local web server.